-The redevelopment, which at more than $1.3 billion will be among the province’s largest-ever health care investments, will impact every part of the existing hospital campus.
-It will add two new patient-care towers with new wards and operating rooms, a total of almost 400 beds (the majority in single rooms), a bigger emergency department and a new cancer treatment centre.
-The last big upgrades at Burnaby Hospital happened more than 40 years ago.
+The redevelopment is expected to cost more than $1.3 billion, making it among the province’s largest health-care investments.
+It will add two new patient-care towers with new units and operating rooms, resulting in 399 beds on the campus, a bigger emergency department and a new cancer treatment centre.
+The last major upgrade to the Burnaby Hospital was more than 40 years ago.

-- The 297-bed Burnaby Hospital opened in 1952 and provides acute and emergency care, as well as general and internal medicine, general surgery, neonatal intensive care, palliative care and an adult mental health and substance use in-patient unit.
+Burnaby Hospital opened in 1952 and provides a range of acute care services including emergency care, critical care, surgery, maternity, neonatal intensive care, palliative and adult mental-health and substance-use services.

 For a video of the new hospital, visit: www.fraserhealth.ca/bhvideo